jklmnn/imagejs/README.md

 imagejs
 =======

-Small tool to package javascript into a valid image file.
+Small tool to package javascript into a valid gif file.
-Currently only gif files are supported.

 Usage: